 - Depression, anxiety, or hallucinations

-- Signs of delirium, such as extreme confusion, and seeing or hearing things that are not there
+- You have signs of delirium, such as extreme confusion, and seeing or hearing things that are not there.

-- Anger or violence that cannot be calmed down
+- You become angry or violent, and cannot be calmed down.

 Treatment for dementia